Not getting enough sleep can cause so many problems for both your health and your mind. Practice these tips and learn to sleep like a baby.

 Slow down your breath, and you can slow down your entire being.
 This 4-7-8 technique is based upon a breathing pattern developed by Dr. Andrew Weil.
 Based on an ancient Yogic practice known as pranayama, you can gain control of your breath and your mind through this powerful practice.

-First relax, this is a great technique to do when your in bed tossing and turning.
+First, relax, this is a great technique to do when you’re in bed tossing and turning.
 Lie on your back.
 Take a deep inhale for 4 seconds.
 Then exhale for 7 seconds.
 Then pause with your lungs empty for a count of 8.
 Do this 3-5 times and see how that works.

 Progressive Relaxation Technique